What Is A Mil Thickness?

 Do You Carry Environmentally Eco Friendly Packaging Products?

 Yes we do!
 Many of our products are eco friendly and have recycled content in them.
 Some of our environmentally friendly packaging products are corrugated boxes, sheets & pads, bubble and foam cushioning made with post consumer and recycle plastic.
 Paper products like kraft paper rolls and sheets, single face corrugated wrap, newsprint, dunnage and cellulose all have recycled content.
-Our Beeclips can create reusable box packs.
+Our Beeclips can create a reusable box packaging design.

 How Do I Determine Corrugated Box Strength?